Exercise during pregnancy

 - Scuba diving.
 This can lead to dangerous gas bubbles in your baby's blood vessels.

-- Exercising at high altitudes (more than 6,000 feet) because it can lower the amount of oxygen that reaches your baby.
+- Exercising at high altitudes (more than 6,000 feet).
+This can lower the amount of oxygen that reaches your baby.

-- Exercising outside on hot, humid days because your body can overheat.
+- Activities outside on hot, humid days because your body can overheat.
 Also, stay out of saunas, hot tubs and steam rooms.

 When you exercise, drink lots of water.
 Pay attention to your body and how you feel.
-Stop exercising and call your provider if you have any of these signs:
+Stop your activity and call your provider if you have any of these signs:

 Does pregnancy change how your body responds to exercise?

+Yes.
 During pregnancy, your body changes in many ways.
-When you’re exercising, you may notice these changes:
+When you’re being active, you may notice these changes:

-Can exercise during pregnancy help you after pregnancy?
+Can being active during pregnancy help you after pregnancy?

 Yes.
-Once your baby is born, exercise can help you regain your energy and get back to your prepregnancy weight.
+Once your baby is born, being active can help you regain your energy and get back to your prepregnancy weight.
 It also can help prevent the baby blues.
 Baby blues are feelings of sadness that some women have in the first few days after having a baby.

 Once your baby is born, when can you start exercising again?